 Services cannot become customer assets, only products where Field Service Product Type = Inventory or Non-inventory.

 Add a Quantity and set Line Status to Used on the work order product, indicating it was consumed during the work order.
-This is most commonly done on Field Service Mobile by a field technician.

 When a work order system status is set to Open-Completed, the system will automatically generate the customer asset record and associate it with the service account listed on the work order.